Pramad712/Shortest-Paths/README.md

 ### Length: The first phrase is "Path Found!" or "No Path Found" depending on if there is a path between the two nodes.
 If there one, then the next phrase will be in the form {cardinal movement count} + {intercardinal movement count}{diagonal distance = √2} ≈ {total distance rounded to the nearest thousandth}.
 Note that moving one unit in a cardinal direction is one unit, and the square root of two units for moving one unit intercardinally.

 ## Edit History
-### • August 16, 2022: First release, with a few bugs and doesn't guarantee the shortest path due to a recursive approach.
+### • August 16, 2022: First release, with a few bugs and doesn't guarantee the shortest path due to a recursive backtracking-like approach.
 ### • Until next release: Many bug fixes
 ### • August 4, 2023: An iterative approach is implemented using a priority queue and guarentees the shortest path.
-However, since the original approach picked the node that will minimize the heuristic and never looked back (unless if no path is found), the new approach is slower by at most a couple seconds.
+However, since the original approach picked the node that will minimize the heuristic and never looked back (unless if no path was found), the new approach usually slower by at most a couple seconds.
 The output format also changed (see the key above).